LuisPedroMoura/The_Potatoes_Project/README.md

 # The Potatoes Project
 ## A Dimentional Analysis Language

 ...
-WORK IN PROGRESS ...
+READ ME WORK IN PROGRESS ...

 The Potatoes Project is actually two projects in one.
 First a powerful Domain Specific Language for creating all kinds of Units that offers an interface that guarantees checked operations between them.
 Second, the Potatoes, a General purpose Language that uses the previous plataform offering a statically typed sintax for operating with the defined units that can be very  easily  and intuitively used even by non programmers.